andymeneely/project-timber-wolf/rules/RULES.md

   Blue is adjacent to a Camera, but not to a Guard.
 </div>

 The board is a set of modular double-sided hex tiles.
 All hexes are considered symmetrical (i.e. orientation does not matter).
 For most tiles, each tile is Blank on one side, and is a Security tile on the other side.
-A Security tile represents an unknown Security Chit (see below).
-Some tiles have Gates printed on them, which is described in *Security Systems*.
+A **Security tile** represents an unknown Security Chit (see below).

+Some tiles have **Lockdown Gates** printed on them, and they are lettered A,B,C, and D. A character may enter or exit this hex freely.
+Security Events may remove this tile from the board.
+Lockdown Gates are always removed in order: the A tile will be removed first, then B, and so on.

 You are considered **adjacent** to something if you are on a tile that shares a border with another tile.
 (Being on the same tile is *not* considered adjacent.)